puresamari/simon/README.md

 Hi my name is `SIMON` and this is a language I'm developing for fun.
 Have a look at the [playground]

+# Extensions

+- If you are using vscode you can install the language support plugin on the [marketplace](https://marketplace.visualstudio.com/items?itemName=rothert.simonlang).

 # Installation
     npm i [-g|-D|-S] @puresamari/simonlang